rahulshivajipawar/github.io/index.md

 ## Rahul Shivaji Pawar
 <img src="assets/rahul_image.jpg" width="350">

-I am currently working on building a subtitling product.
+I am currently working on building a subtitling product at [banva.io](https://banva.io).

 Previously, I was a research scientist at Motorola Solutions and worked on problems in speech and audio processing.
 I am generally interested in many areas of machine learning.